nullified33/l1n3theme/README.md

-# Test Calculator theme
+# Oudated Calculator theme
-An easy to use "web app" based on Skeleton, colors based on old google sites l1n3 site
+An outdated, easy to use "web app" based on the Skeleton CSS framework,colors based on old google sites l1n3 site